-This addendum has been created for California bicyclists to accompany the print or electronic version of Bicycling Street Smarts (CyclingSavvy Edition, 2019) by John S. Allen (author) & Keri Caffrey (illustrator).
+This supplement has been created for California bicyclists to accompany the print or electronic version of Bicycling Street Smarts (CyclingSavvy Edition, 2019) by John S. Allen (author) & Keri Caffrey (illustrator).
 Print copies of Bicycling Street Smarts may be ordered at CyclingSavvy.org/cyclingsavvy-store.
 An electronic Kindle version can be purchased from Amazon.com or borrowed free by Kindle Unlimited subscribers.

 California Traffic Control Devices for Bicyclists

-Bikes May Use Full Lane Sign [CA-MUTCD, Section 9B.06]
+Bikes May Use Full Lane Sign

-The Bicycles May Use Full Lane sign (R4-11) may be used on roadways where no bicycle lanes or adjacent shoulders usable by bicyclists are present and where travel lanes are too narrow for bicyclists and motor vehicles to safely operate side by side.
-This sign may be used in locations where it is important to inform road users that bicyclists might occupy the travel lane.
+This sign may be used on roadways with no bicycle lanes or adjacent shoulders usable by bicyclists and where travel lanes are too narrow for bicyclists and motor vehicles to share safely side by side.
+It may also be used where it is important to inform road users that bicyclists might occupy the travel lane.

-Shared Lane Marking (“Sharrow”) [CA-MUTCD, Section 9C.07]
+Shared Lane Marking (“Sharrow”)